nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    the current time has passed the date and time of a `Consultation` or `Mastery Check`.
 Also, if a `Mission` or `Quest` is graded while Jarvis is open, the number of ungraded `Mission` and `Quests` will remain the same.
-   * To obtain the updated values, simply re-start Jarvis or execute a command by keying in a command and hitting the enter key on your keyboard.
+   * To obtain the updated values, simply re-start Jarvis or execute a command by keying in a command and hitting the Enter key on your keyboard.
    * The `Summary` feature will display all `Tasks` stored in Jarvis, regardless of a `Deadline` or `Event`'s date and time.
 This is in contrast to `Consultations` and `Mastery Checks` where only the upcoming ones are included in the count.